stepas-toliautas/enccs-instructor-training/content/index.rst

 This course gives an introduction to

-* Science and philosophy of teaching
+* Science and philosophy of teaching.
-* How to teach interactive, hands-on lessons
+* How to teach interactive, hands-on workshops.
-* How to design interactive, hands-on lessons
+* How to design interactive, hands-on lessons.
-* How ENCCS runs workshops
+* How ENCCS has taken the best advantage of online teaching.
-* How ENCCS has taken the best advantage of online teaching
+* How ENCCS runs workshops.

 Credits
 -------